Kong/docs.konghq.com/app/konnect/gateway-manager/troubleshoot.md

 **Solution**

-Verify that your instance versions are up to date:
+Verify that your data plane node versions are up to date:

 1. Open {% konnect_icon runtimes %} **Gateway Manager**, then open your control plane.